A Census of NUV M-Dwarf Flares Using Archival GALEX Data and the gPhoton2 Pipeline: Results and Discussion

 Habitable zones of M-dwarfs are closer to their host stars due to the host lower quiescent luminosity, with orbital radii ranging from $\sim0.3\,$au for M0 stars to $\sim 0.03\,$au for M6 stars \citep{segura_biosignatures_2005}.
 UV radiation, and consequently UV flares, are highly significant for habitability, as it is assumed UV radiation plays an essential role in the formation of life \citep[abiogenesis;][]{mulkidjanian_survival_2003, sarker_photo-alteration_2013, ranjan_influence_2016}, while on the other hand it can result in a sterilizing effect on complex life forms \citep{sagan_ultraviolet_1973}.
 Enhanced UV irradiance can also significantly affect concentrations of molecules associated with life on Earth (\O2, \O3, \H2O, C\O2) \citep{p_loyd_muscles_2016, meadows_exoplanet_2018, schwieterman_exoplanet_2018}, raising the possibility of biosignature false positives by future spectroscopic surveys looking for habitable planets orbiting M-dwarfs.
 We focus here on two studies discussing the role of UV radiation and flares in the synthesis of molecules essential for abiogenesis: \citep{ranjan_surface_2017} and \citep{rimmer_origin_2018}, as well as work by \cite{tilley_modeling_2019} on estimating the effects of UV flares on the \O3 column density of an Earth-like planet.

 Using archival M-dwarf UV spectral and photometric observations, \cite{ranjan_surface_2017} investigated the beneficial as well as detrimental effects of NUV radiation on fundamental photochemical reactions on a young Earth-like planet orbiting M-dwarfs in their habitable zone.
 They found reaction rate ratios of beneficial to detrimental prebiotic processes (eustressors and stressors) to be similar to those on young Earth, but reaction rates having a suppression of 2-4 OOM due to a similar suppression in the planetary NUV irradiance of M-dwarfs as compared to a young Earth and young Sun. \cite{ranjan_surface_2017} suggested that an ersatz day-night cycle caused by regular occurrences of large flares may be sufficient for enhanced rates of abiogenesis.
-Table \ref{tab: ranjan_table} shows the median NUV top-of-atmosphere (TOA) irradiances for planets in the habitable zones of M0 to M6 dwarfs in our \galex{} sample, as well as threshold flare amplitudes and corresponding frequencies to reach the TOA NUV irradiance of the young Sun.
-We find that NUV luminosites estimated by \cite{ranjan_surface_2017} using spectroscopic data from the MUSCLES survey \citep{p_loyd_muscles_2016} are at the lower tail of the luminosity (absolute magnitude) distribution we obtain for spectral types M0 - M6 (Figure \ref{fig: galex nuv mags}).
-This results in higher NUV TOA fluxes, with the exoplanetary NUV irradiance being within 1 OOM of the young Earth NUV irradiance for host stars post M2.
-Flares reaching the young Earth irradiance level occur multiple times a day for stars later than M3.
-Although additional laboratory experiments are needed to pin down prebiotic reaction rates dependent on flaring activity, the possibility of life emerging on M3 and later stars cannot be ruled out.

-\cite{rimmer_origin_2018} estimated surface NUV irradiance levels required in the band 200-280 nm to obtain sufficient production of RNA pyrimidine nucleotides, an important building block of life.
-With the higher NUV luminosities determined from \galex{} data, and minimal atmospheric attenuation in the 200-280 nm band as determined by \cite{ranjan_surface_2017}\footnote{Following correspondence with P. Rimmer.}, we find surface NUV irradiance to be above the threshold for RNA production for all M-dwarfs.
+Similarly, \cite{rimmer_origin_2018} estimated surface NUV irradiance levels required in the band 200-280 nm to obtain sufficient production of RNA pyrimidine nucleotides, an important building block of life.